 Being a landlocked country, the Czech Republic is no stranger to repetitive climate patterns, and this makes predicting weather conditions in advance a whole lot easier for homeowners.
 Located in the Northern hemisphere in the heart of Europe, Prague is impacted by weather patterns from Siberia and the Atlantic, with fluctuating temperature and heavy precipitation influencing the country’s climate on a regular basis.
 With heavy snow in winter and baking heat in the summer, protecting your home throughout the year is a must.
+For instance, one tip would be getting blinds from Blindstyle for your home.
 Here, we’re taking a look at the steps that you can take to ensure your home is not damaged by the Prague weather.

 Damp Proofing & Cellar Tanking

 Damp is generally built up as a result of excess moisture entering the home.
 With three different types of damp, including condensation, rising damp and penetrating damp, leaving this problem to fester can cause irreparable damage to timber and your property’s overall structure.
 If you have noticed damp in your cellar, then tanking a cellar could be the best option to choose, however, if the damp is located in the walls in your home, then you may consider a form of damp proofing instead.

 Seal Windows & Doors

 A quick and simple fix to ensure that your home is protected against the weather is to check that all of your windows and doors are properly sealed, and seal them if they’re not.
 This will help to prevent water seeping into your home through cracks and gaps in the previous sealant, and can also help to avoid any cold draughts in the winter months.
 You may also want to consider re-caulking any areas in your home where pipes are entering and exiting the property for extra protection.